thoughtbot/administrate/README.md

 Restart your server, and visit http://localhost:3000/admin to see your new dashboard in action.

+For more detailed instructions or to make it work with Rails API-only applications, please go through the ['Getting Started` guide](https://administrate-prototype.herokuapp.com/getting_started).

 ## Create Additional Dashboards

 In order to create additional dashboards, pass in the resource name to